ahmadmokaddam/YTSpeed2/README.md

 ## Description

+ I had the same idea ( YTClassicVideoQuality - https://github.com/PoomSmart/YTClassicVideoQuality)
+ Then I programmed the method and applied it to (YTSpeed)

 YTSpeed2 is a tweak that enhances the speed control options for YouTube, offering a broader range of playback speeds.
 It is built upon the original [YTSpeed](https://github.com/therealFoxster/YTSpeed/blob/3ddaf3d0e1b49b69a428d1ac877cf3bde8dd0861/Tweak.xm) tweak and introduces more choices for a customizable and enjoyable watching experience.

 ## Features